Sydney Cricket Ground: Development

 By the time of the first Sydney cricket test in February 1882, the ground could boast two grandstands; the Brewongle Stand at the southern end and the original Members' Stand, which had been built in 1878 in the north west corner where the current Members' Stand now sits.
 On opposite sides of the ground to the stands two spectator mounds were built.
 They became known as The Hill and the Paddington Hill.

 In 1886, the Members' Pavilion was rebuilt at a cost of £6,625.
 Membership was levied at two guineas.

 In 1881 a loop in the tram line, which ran down Randwick Road (now Anzac Parade), was built to service the Ground and the Pastoral and Agricultural Society Ground (later the RAS Showgrounds and now Fox Studios) next door.

 In 1894 the ground finally received its modern name, the Sydney Cricket Ground, which was followed by the opening of the Hill Stand, situated between The Hill and the Paddington Hill.
 It became known as the Bob Stand during the Depression years because it cost one shilling (a bob) to enter.

 The first SCG scoreboard was built in the two weeks leading up to the 1895–1896 inter-colonial match between New South Wales and Victoria.
 Although it was Sheridan's idea, the design was Ned Gregory's who believed that English scoreboards were inadequate.
 Requiring two men to operate it, the new scoreboard was hailed as one of the wonders of the cricket world.
 Boards with players' names on them were placed in different slits alongside scrolls of canvas with numbers painted on them which were rolled up and down to show the changing score.
 Under the scoreboard was a refreshment stall which sold, among other things, oysters.
+In 1897 the scoreboard displaying player names enabled the first use of numbered jerseys and selling of a match program in a rugby union game between NSW (Waratahs) and New Zealand (All Blacks).